How police busted Nigerian senator’s organ harvesting plot at the last minute

 After returning to Obeta’s home the victim said some men came to examine him and pressed his stomach before he overheard a conversation appearing to suggest he would be sent back to Nigeria for the procedure to be done there.

 Terrified, he fled and sought help from the police.
-He spent eight hours detailing what happened to him in interviews and, with help from the Home Office, it was revealed that the medical visa, on which he had travelled to the country, was sponsored by none other than wealthy Nigerian politician Ike Ekweremadu, 60.
+He spent eight hours detailing what happened to him in interviews and, with help from the Home Office, it was revealed that the medical visa, on which he had travelled to the country, was sponsored by none other than the wealthy Nigerian politician Ike Ekweremadu, 60.

 The powerful senator was the head of a family with national status and one that was held in high esteem.
 Ironically, he played a key role in a 2014 law change prohibiting the very act for which he has now been convicted.